+The main textbook you will follow is Psychology A-level: The Complete Companion.
+(Dog and cat books)!

+We don't have access to this online, so please purchase one of each (year 1 and 2) over the summer.

 Familiarise yourself with the textbook pages.
-Look at the interactive elements and see what is available to explore.
+Look at the interactive elements and see what is available to explo

 Read the first few pages as an introduction and make notes on these.
-You may also want to look at the pages on

-exam questions to see what to expect.
+You may also want to look at the pages or exam questions to see what to expect.

 The first topics we will look at are:

 Social Influence

 Memory

 Attachment

 Psychopathology

 Have a look at those sections to see what we will be covering in our lessons.
 Feel free to do some research and make notes on elements you find interesting!

-Here is a list of interesting films, documentaries, books etc... related to our A-level to explore too:

 Films:

 A Beautiful Mind

 Girl, interrupted

 The Stanford Prison Experiment

-One Flew Over the Cukoos Nest
+One Flew Over the Cuckoo's Nest

 The Perks of Being a Wallflower

 12 Angry Men

 Documentaries:

+Locis Thomas De Bosson of Locasity